BarcodX

 CorrectionReed-Solomon

-Shorter URLs result in larger "modules" (squares), making the code easier to scan from a distance or with low-quality cameras.
+Shorter URLs result in significantly larger "modules" (the individual squares), making the QR code much easier for a smartphone to scan quickly from a distance or in low lighting.